BobKerns/rpi-image-tool/README.md

 (The partitions have the labels "boot" and "rootfs").

-The `partition-size` command would need to be modified to specifically look for the last partition as the one to resize, or be modified to use `dd` to actually move later partitions to make room before resizing the filesystem.
+The `partition-size` command would need to be modified to specifically look for the last partition as the one to resize, or be modified to use `dd` to actually move later partitionsto make room before resizing the filesystem.

 As there are other partition layouts in use (e.g. NOOBS), this may be worth the effort.